-Moderate-to-severe CRPS should be referred to either a multidisciplinary pain clinic or specialist unit.
+Moderate-to-severe complex regional pain syndrome should be referred to either a multidisciplinary pain clinic or specialist unit.

-Patient information and education about CRPS is fundamental.
+Patient information and education about complex regional pain syndrome is fundamental.

 - Only with a correct diagnosis and information about the condition can a patient be actively engaged in self-management, goal setting and pacing and ultimately take control of their condition.